unconst/MACH/README.md

 ## Motivation

 A network composed of fully-asynchronous components could grow to arbitrary size without a decrease in training speed.
-Such networks could realistically scale depth-wise across entire racks of accelerators, data centres or across the internet, and reach the scale of the human cortex in learnable parameters.
+Such networks could realistically scale across entire racks of accelerators, data centres or internet, and reach the scale of the human cortex in learnable parameters.

 ## Pull Requests